-As of March 31, 2023, the Company leases office space in Dallas, TX and Davis, CA as well as additional buildings, land and equipment.
+As of September 30, 2023, the Company leases office space in Dallas, TX, Davis and Sacramento, CA, as well as additional buildings, land and equipment.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet; the Company recognizes lease expense for these short-term leases on a straight-line basis.
-The Company subleases a portion of the Davis office lease to third parties.
+The Company subleases the Davis office to third parties.
 In 2022, the Company terminated its lease for office space in Chesterfield, MO effective September 30, 2022.
 The original lease term was scheduled to expire in May 2024.
 As a result, the Company paid \$47,000 in early termination fees.
 In addition, the Company subleased the facility in Chatsworth, CA to Radiance Beauty as part of the licensing agreement beginning November 1, 2022 for the remainder of the lease term.
 During 2022, the Company entered into an agreement to lease office space in Dallas, TX.
 The lease commenced in July 2022.